Skip to the final section for a quick, spoiler-free rating.

 The greatest love story in Yanxi Palace is between Wei Yingluo and Empress Fuca Rongyin, and the drama’s not shy about putting it front and center.
 In fact, every single one of Wei Yingluo’s female relationships outweighs her relationship with male characters in terms of sincerity and narrative reliability.

 For instance, I never doubted that Wei Yingluo loved her sister, but I did wonder multiple times whether she loves, or even cares for, her own father.
 Likewise, her devotion towards the Empress becomes the unquestionable hub of the whole story early on, eclipsing both her relationships with Fuca Fuheng and the Emperor.
 It’s also her friendship with Mingyue that drives her to return to the Forbidden City against the explicit wish of her sworn brother, Yuan Chunwang.

 On the flip side, this makes it hard to pin down her exact feelings for her two male love interests.

 Fuca Fuheng vs. the Emperor

 Wei Yingluo’s romance with Fuca Fuheng is the kind of pure and true love you know will never survive in a harem intrigue drama, especially one based on real history like Yanxi Palace.
 I knew that and very much braced myself emotionally for its end.
 Even so, watching how Fuheng slowly melts her cold and acidic exterior is really sweet.
 He is kind and is devoted to her.
 He respects, trusts, and understands her wholeheartedly.
 It’s just sad knowing that fate is not on his side.

 The Qianlong Emperor, on the other hand, took a long while to grow on me.
 His love for Empress Fuca in the first half of the drama makes it both easier and harder to accept the fact that Wei Yingluo is going to be one of his consorts.
-Easier because we got to see that he’s capable of real, sincere love, and thus had no reasons to doubt his feelings for Wei Yingluo later on.
+Easier because we got to see that he’s capable of real, sincere love, and thus have no reasons to doubt his feelings for Wei Yingluo later on.
 Harder because, well, he’s the husband of the person Wei Yingluo loves and respects the most in the world, whom she swore to never betray.